 This is how you control what pages from your website should be found in the various search engines.

 You can watch the video below from 5:27 to learn more about how search engines work:

 Here is a synopsis of the strategy I used to put both my client’s website and mine into the search engines within 24 hours.

-Apart from onpage SEO optimization like meta tags, meta keywords, meta descriptions and on-site SEO (noindex, nofollow), I used robots.txt to put the websites into search engines in just a few hours.
-Robots.txt refers to a standard used by websites to communicate with web crawlers and other web robots.
+Apart from On-page SEO optimization like meta tags, meta descriptions and on-site SEO (noindex, nofollow), I used sitemap to put the websites into search engines in just a few hours.

 Before you try to index a new website, make sure you have your content prepared, because you don’t want Google bots to come and crawl your empty homepage!

 Make sure you do all of the basic onsite SEO work mentioned above first, and then work on the following steps to get your site indexed fast.

 Guide to Indexing a Website in Google Within a Few Hours:

 This strategy should work with all websites, as we will be using external sites to send crawlers to our site.
 The results also depend on how fast Google updates the newly indexed pages.